K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 	return binding;

 ### <div id='25'/>2.4.8.
-SampleMeteringOAuthService 구현
+SampleMeteringOAuthService Implementation

-application-mvc.properties의 UAA server에서 UAA 토큰을 취득하기 위한 정보들을 클래스로 호출한다.
+Information for obtaining a UAA token from the UAA server in application-mvc.properties is called to the class.

 	@Component
 	@Service